 Éilís Ní Dhuibhne was born in Dublin in 1954 and is a graduate of UCD.

 She lived for one year in Copenhagen, and otherwise has always lived in Dublin.
 She has two grown up sons and two grandchildren.

 Eilis went to school to Scoil Bhríde, now in Ranelagh, and to Scoil Chaitríona, on Eccles Street.
 Then she studied at UCD, for almost ten years.
 She focused on literature and narrative studies, studying Pure English for the BA, doing an M Phil in Middle English and Old Irish, and finishing in 1982 with a Ph.D., dealing with the relationship of oral and written narrative.
 From 1978-9 she studied at the Folklore Institute in the University of Copenhagen as a research scholar, while researching her doctoral thesis.

 Eilis worked in various jobs while she was studying – in Greene’s Bookshop, as a still room waitress on the Isle of Wight and on the Friesian Islands, in St James’s Hospital as a nurse’s assistant.
-For many years she worked as an assistant keeper, a librarian, in the National Library of Ireland, and now teaches Creative Writing on the MA in Creative Writing in University College Dublin.
+For many years she worked as an assistant keeper, a librarian, in the National Library of Ireland.
+She has also taught Creative Writing in UCD ,Trinity College, the Irish Writers' Centre, and other institutions.